kirilkhalil/reread_neural/README.md

 - 12.05.2023: When the file 'two_deck.py' is run it saves the trained model as 'lower_deck.h5' and the mapping used as 'lower_deck_mapping.pkl'.
 After training you can evaluate the outputs of the lower part of the 'two-deck-topology' by running the file 'lower_deck_evaluation.py' and changing the test input accordingly (or feeding a list of inputs).
+- 30.05.2023: Relevant files are now: 'lower_deck.py', 'upper_deck.py' and 'two_deck.py'.
+The first and second handle
+training of the two separate 'decks' in the model and the last one is the actual prediction model where data flows from the lower to upper deck and produces a lexical representation output.

 -------------------------------------------------------------------------
 -------------------------------------------------------------------------